 One of the most romantic outdoor pursuits that can be enjoyed for Valentine’s Day is skating along a beautiful trail mitten-in-mitten followed by a nice warm-up with warm beverages and an open fire.
 You’ve seen the movies, it’s a thing.

-There are many options from which to choose near Toronto, and one just opened at Friday Harbour, an upscale resort on Lake Simcoe about an hour north of the city.
+There are many options from which to choose near Toronto, including a recently-opened one at Friday Harbour, an upscale resort on Lake Simcoe about an hour north of the city.

 Visitors can skate around the frozen waters of Lake Simcoe and the marina at Friday Harbour with the opening of the Skate Escape.